Petite (comedian)

-Vincent Aycocho, or better known as Petite is a Filipino actor, comedian, singer and TV show host.
-He is known for as a Filipino comedian in Comedy Bar, Punch line and Clowns, together with their other celebrities; Boobay, Iyah, Donita Nose, Ate Gay, Allan K. and Wally Bayola.
+Vincent Aycocho (born May 26, 1976), known professionally as Petite, is a Filipino actor, comedian, singer and TV show host.
+Prior to his television stints, Petite has been known for as a comedian performing in local comedy bars such as the defunct Punchline and Klownz, together with their other celebrities Boobay, Iyah, Donita Nose, Ate Gay, Allan K. and Wally Bayola.
 Petite had more projects on GMA Network, such as hosting CelebriTV, which was co-hosted with Joey de Leon.
+Petite's biography was shown in GMA 7's Magpakailanman aired on March 6, 2021.

 Career

-After in comedy bar Petite has a numerous shows in GMA Network; Petite signed a contract on GMA Network in 2014 as an actor and comedian, Petite guesting in CelebriTV, and joining the Bulaga Pa More! in Eat Bulaga! as a performer, Sunday PinaSaya guesting in Kalyeserye as a applicant role and in Vampire ang Daddy Ko as special guest.
+After in comedy bar Petite has a numerous shows in GMA Network.
+Petite signed a contract on GMA Network in 2014 as an actor and comedian, Petite guesting in CelebriTV, and joining the Bulaga Pa More! in Eat Bulaga! as a performer, Sunday PinaSaya guesting in Kalyeserye as a applicant role and in Vampire ang Daddy Ko as special guest.
+Petite also guested in the longest-running gag show in the Philippines, Bubble Gang and Calle Siete.